Studying Information Technology in the UK

 - Globally, IT and computer science professionals are highly paid professionals.
 As per the UK stats, these professionals earn more than other department graduates..
 As per The Graduate Market in 2019 report by High Fliers, the starting salaries for technology jobs with organisations (listed in The Times Top 100 Graduate Employers) witnessed an increase from the national median of £30,000 (which was the same since 2015) to £31,500 in the UK

 - The technology courses of the UK universities result in high research output, Russell Group consists of 18 top research Universities in the UK, known to be the best Universities in the UK

 - The close links between universities and industry leaders lead to building an extensive and robust network of connections for students

-When deciding where to study in the UK, keep these few pointers in mind – check the university's ranking and international accreditations, teaching faculty, course structure, infrastructure and amenities, approximate cost of study, availability of scholarships and opportunities post study.
+When deciding where to study in the UK, keep these few pointers in mind – check the university's ranking and international accreditations, teaching faculty, course structure, infrastructure and amenities, approximate cost of study, and availability of scholarships and opportunities post-study.

 Eligibility criteria to pursue an IT course in the UK

 For a bachelor’s degree, you’ll need to show evidence and transcripts of your 10+2 examinations, while for masters you would require to complete a bachelor’s degree from a recognised university/college and in the relevant field.
 For both bachelors and master’s